jefersonbc/DriveInsomnia/README.md

 Who build this?
 ==============

-DriveInsomnia was built by Jeferson Brito and is completely open source and available https://github.com/jefersonbc/DriveInsomnia.
+DriveInsomnia was built by Jeferson Brito and is completely open source and available on https://github.com/jefersonbc/DriveInsomnia.
+DriveInsomnia is my first Cocoa application, probably with many flaws and oversights, but it was a great experience to solve a real need.

 You can also follow @jefersonbc on Twitter where he'll tweet about Ruby and Ruby on Rails, Mac OS, JQuery, Wordpress and CSS/HTML5, plus some hidden treasures.

 A short history